New TDL Analyzer for H2S, CO2, H2O in Natural Gas Applications

 “Galvanic has been supporting the natural gas industry for 40 years with process H2S analyzers.
 AccuLase-GPA™ compliments our tape system by combining H2S, CO2 and H2O in a single Herriot Cell providing maximum measurement certainty, sensitivity, and accuracy in natural gas applications,” comments David Haydt, director of R&D.

 AccuLase-GPA™ uses a proprietary measurement cell that detects all three components to meet and exceed AGA natural gas quality requirements.
 AccuLase-GPA™ is specific to H2S, CO2, and H2O without methane or benzene interferences.
-Since AccuLase-GPA™ does not require a scrubber system, the response time to measure H2S, CO2, and H2O is only 30 seconds.
+Since AccuLase-GPA™ does not require a scrubber system, the response time to measure H2S, CO2, and H2O is rapid.
 AccuLase-GPA™ can measure up to 4 streams with a wide measurement range, covering the most critical natural gas applications.

 AccuLase-GPA™ was designed for minimal hands-on maintenance.
 AccuLase-GPA™ does not require any utilities other than power consumption as low as 80 watts DC or 100 watts AC.
 Instrument air is not required because AccuLase-GPA™ is CSA Div.
 1 & Div.
 2 certified.
 Secure remote analyzer control is achieved using the local area network web-browser GUI platform.
 If you need an accurate, rugged analyzer for natural gas processing, pipeline, or custody transfer applications, then AccuLase-GPA™ is the TDL analyzer of choice.